The Waterside Plan in Motion

 Current Benchmark

-Where are we as a community as we complete the old style calendar year, March 25, 2006 - March 24, 2007 (The Year of Common Ground) ~ and commence the old style calendar year, March 25, 2007 - March 24, 2008 (The Year of Golden Opportunities)?
+Where are we as a community as we complete the last quarter of the old style calendar year, March 25, 2009 - March 24, 2010 termed "The Year of Charting (New) Courses"?

-Having completed a contemporary five-year term of the Plan in Motion in 2004 ~ the Waterside people are currently at the midpoint in the first 5-year term of the Waterside's new generation.
-And despite the biennial political change which resulted in five different administrations since launching this plan anew in 1999 ~ there has been considerable progress and continuity.
+The second contemporary five-year term of the Waterside Plan in Motion was completed during the old style calendar year 2009, which culminated with a Once in a Blue Moon opportunity on (the new style calendar) New Year's Eve.
+The Waterside people have begun the third 5-year term of the Waterside's new generation.
+And despite the biennial political change during the past decade, which resulted in five different administrations since launching this plan anew in 1999 ~ there has been considerable progress and continuity.
+As well as inertia.

 ~~~~~~~~~~~~

 1 The event was to serve as the fall "follow-through" on issues and ideas seeded with the spring "Annual ('town meeting') Forum" and its sequel "follow-up" conversation.
 The "town meeting" forum itself would be the purview of the ward councilors, the follow-up conversation more the role of the councilors-at-large, and the follow-through forum would be organized by the Mayor's Office in the fall.
+The new administration promised to reveal plans for better communicating as a community within the next month.

-Site Design by Bright iDear Copyright © 2002-2007 All Rights Reserved
+Site Design by Bright iDear Copyright © 2002-2014 All Rights Reserved

 Website: www.BrightiDear.com Email: Bright-iDear@comcast.net